hbctraining/scRNA-seq/lessons/01_intro_to_scRNA-seq.md

 	  	_**Image credit:** [Hicks SC, et al., bioRxiv (2015)](https://www.biorxiv.org/content/early/2015/08/25/025528)_

 	  - **DO** split replicates of the different sample groups across batches.
-The more replicates the better (definitely more than 2).
+The more replicates the better (definitely more than 2), if doing DE across conditions or making conclusions at the population level.

 	  	<img src="../img/batch_effect.png" width="300">